CompPsyUnion/NottinghamWall/README_en.md

 ## Project Overview

-Initiated and developed by Pleasure1234, a the Computer Science (2+2) program student of Class of 2027, and established on June 15, 2024.
+Initiated and developed by Pleasurecruise, a the Computer Science (2+2) program student of Class of 2027, and established on June 15, 2024.

 This project primarily consists of three parts: the server side, the mini-program side, and the management side.